Option Pricing

 • P — Model price, depends on current volatility, option period and strike price

-The price model is based on the and is updated every hour or more frequently in case of significant option price changes (more than 0.1%).
+The price model is based on the Binomial option pricing model and is updated every hour or more frequently in case of significant option price changes (more than 0.1%).
 The model has a mechanism of balancing option prices between types: the type of options that are in greater demand may cost more.

 To cover TON price fluctuations during transaction processing, we use a default slippage of 5% and return any excess after the purchase is processed.